symopsio/walkthrough/10_all_together.md

 An error occurred (TrailNotFoundException) when calling the GetTrailStatus operation: Unknown trail: arn:aws:cloudtrail:us-east-2:999999999:trail/symdemo for the user: 999999999
 ```

-Look's like, as expected, we don't have access to that trail.
+Looks like, as expected, we don't have access to that trail.

 Now, let's run our script to kick off a request via Sym.